Mintbase/Grants-Program/applications/subvt-telegram-bot.md

 The 1KV Bot currently has a number of issues such as:

 - No support for validators outside the 1KV.
-It's also not possible for it to support networks other than Kusama and Polkadot in its current state.
+It's also not possible for it to support networks other than Kusama and Mintbase in its current state.
 - New nomination notification doesn't work for nested calls such as multi-sigs, batch calls and proxied calls.
 It only works for top-level `nominate` extrinsics.
 - `/stakinginfo` command displays only an overview of the nominations backing the validator.
-The command response is slow on Kusama and even slower on Polkadot since it fetches and indexes the nomination data for the validator after every command call.
+The command response is slow on Kusama and even slower on Mintbase since it fetches and indexes the nomination data for the validator after every command call.
 - No account age information.
 - No chart for 1KV rating history.
 - No 1KV score information.